blekhmanlab/biomehorizon/index.md

 In this tutorial, we will create a basic horizon plot from sample data, and then add modifications to demonstrate the versatility of the package.
 We provide two sample data sets; one is a human dietary supplement study (Johnson et al. 2019; https://doi.org/10.1016/j.chom.2019.05.005; data downloaded from https://github.com/knights-lab/dietstudy_analyses/tree/master/data/maps).
 The diet data set includes fecal shotgun metagenomes from 34 human subjects collected daily over 17 days.
 The second study uses opportunistically collected fecal amplicons (16S) from a wild baboon population (Grieneisen et al. accepted; data downloaded from doi:10.5281/zenodo.4662081).
 The baboon data set includes a subset of 276 samples from 6 baboon subjects (27 - 69 samples per subject) collected over 2-11 years per subject.
 Each data set contains an OTU (baboon) or microbial taxon ID (diet) table, a corresponding table of microbial taxonomy information, and a metadata table with collection dates.

+### What is a horizon plot?

+[how plot is created step-by-step + pic (cite paper?)]

+[2-panel plot with A) horizon plot B) line graph with same data]

+In the picture above, notice the big red streak across the middle of the graph.
+This represents an increased abundance of two particular microbes throughout the period of a salmonella infection for this individual.
+Now look at the same data, but visualized on a line graph.
+Hard to interpret, right?

+This is what the horizon plot does so well: summarize broad trends to tell a story about time series data.

+In the rest of the tutorial, we will learn how to use the package to make a horizon plot.

+The compactness and readability of a horizon plot is thus particularly suited for longitudinal microbiome data, which contain numerous microbes with important information per microbe as well as correlational information between microbes.

+For example here, we can see seasonality of the microbes.

+Here, we can see sustained vs temporary change

 ### Loading in the package

 The sample data sets and dependencies are loaded automatically with the package.